-In the past few years, Mr. Marcus has been involved in a number of cutting-edge cases in the FCPA arena, including:
+In the past few years, Mr. Marcus has been involved in a number of cutting-edge cases in the FCPA arena spanning a variety of industries, including financial services, gaming, telecommunications, and oil & gas.
+Some recent clients include:

-- Representation of a Japanese gaming company in FCPA litigation and related parallel matters.
-The case is currently in discovery and involves one of the first examples of a private party alleging FCPA violations to gain an upper hand in a contract dispute
+- Universal Entertainment Corp., a large Japanese gaming machine manufacturer, its subsidiary, Aruze USA, Inc., and CEO in FCPA-related litigation brought by Wynn Resorts Ltd., and in related parallel domestic and foreign enforcement actions.
+The case represented one of the first examples of a private party alleging FCPA violations as a method to gain the upper hand in a battle for corporate control

-- Representation of a former senior executive at an international bank’s Asian office in connection with Securities and Exchange Commission (SEC) and Department of Justice (DOJ) “Sons and Daughters” FCPA investigation, which concern the bank’s hiring of interns who were family members of foreign government officials and bank customers.
-The “Sons and Daughters” investigation is one of the highest profile FCPA enforcement priorities
+- Former senior executive at an international bank’s Asian office in connection with Securities and Exchange Commission (SEC) and Department of Justice (DOJ) “Sons and Daughters” FCPA investigation, which concern the bank’s hiring of interns who were family members of foreign government officials and bank customers

-- Successful representation of lender in trial court and on appeal in connection with qui tam action brought under the Florida False Claims Act against a lender, securitization trust, and MERS for the recovery of allegedly unpaid documentary stamp taxes associated with certain assignments of mortgage notes.
+- Successful representation of lender in trial court and on appeal in connection with qui tam action brought under the Florida False Claims Act against a lender and others for the recovery of allegedly unpaid documentary stamp taxes associated with certain assignments of mortgage notes.
 Stevens v.
 State of Florida, No. 1D13-1206, 127 So.3d 668, 2013 WL 6097312 (Fla.
 App.
 1 Dist.
 November 20, 2013)

 - J.D., University of Baltimore, 2006 (summa cum laude)